pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

 * `hatch <https://github.com/ofek/hatch>`_ for opinionated coverage of even more steps in the project management workflow (such as incrementing versions, tagging releases, and creating new skeleton projects from project templates)
-* `poetry <https://github.com/sdispater/poetry>`_ for Python developer focused components that are designed primarily for publication to a Python package index (``pipenv`` deliberately avoids making the assumption that the application being worked on will support distribution as a ``pip``-installable Python package, while ``poetry`` based applications rely explicitly on their Python packaging metadata to describe their application structure and dependencies)
+* `poetry <https://github.com/sdispater/poetry>`_ for a tool comparable in scope to `pipenv` that focuses more directly on use cases where the repository being managed is structured as a Python project with a valid ``pyproject.toml`` file (by contrast, ``pipenv`` explicitly avoids making the assumption that the application being worked on that's depending on components from PyPI will itself support distribution as a ``pip``-installable Python package).